At Tun Yard Studios

 04.04.2019 18:30 - 22:00View map

-We've always loved supper clubs' way of bringing a group of people together in a casual setting to eat, chat and share everything from the bread basket to their opinion on the new Game of Thrones.
-That's why we're excited to be holding our first event at our HQ in Battersea on 4 April.
+We've always loved supper clubs' way of bringing a group of people together in a casual setting to eat, chat and share everything from the bread basket to their opinion on the new Game of Thrones – so we were seriously excited to host our first event at our HQ in Battersea on 4 April 2019.

-And if that wasn't enough, we'll also be working with some of our favourite businesses from around Battersea, Clapham and Brixton.
-We'd love it if you could join us for a super-special evening packed with food from all our local heroes.
-You'll get three courses and a welcome drink for £30, and it'll be BYOB on the night.
+We worked with some of our favourite businesses from around Battersea, Clapham and Brixton to create menus inspired by local produce.
+Guests received three courses and a welcome drink for £30, and it was BYOB on the night.

 Social Pantry is a café just down the road from us that dishes up simple, seasonal cooking.
 They're also a brilliant social enterprise and were a winner at this year's Foodism 100 Awards.